sarahhaedrich/Big-shark/Lab08.md

 Quantiles: Malcolmb et al. stated that each DHS survey category was broken into quantiles, meaning the scores in each category were assigned a value from 1 through 5.
 Lower values represent low resiliency/more vulnerability, and high values represent high resiliency/low vulnerability.
 As a class, we could not figure out how Malcomb assigned quantile scores to boolean data.
 For example, the category "owns a cell phone" is boolean data because the answers consist of either "yes" or "no." Grouping "yes" or "no" data into quantiles is not logical.
 No where in the paper did Malcolmb explicity explain how boolean data was incorporated into the adaptative capacity scores.
 Furthermore, one of my classmates, [Robert Kelley](https://rmkelley.github.io/) mentioned that Malcolmb et al. mentioned the use of quantiles, implying 1 - 5 grouping, but in another section of the paper mentioned grouping the data from 0-5.
 This sort of detail is crucial for the reproducibility of the study.

+Data: Obviously, we could only complete 80% of Malcolmb et al.'s model since 20% of the data was inaccessible to our class.
+Therefore, this study is determined not reproducible for our situation.
+Even if we were able to access all the data for the study, Malcolmb et al.'s methodology leaves the user confused about key parameters and steps in the process.